9 Deepest Snowpacks in North America This Weekend

 Deep powder at Mount Hood Meadows | Photo: Mount Hood Meadows Facebook

 Spring is here, and spring skiing is just around the corner.
-Which resorts have had the best winter to set them up with a deep snowpack for great March, April, and May skiing?
+Which resorts have had the best winter to set them up with a deep snowpack for incredible skiing in April, May, and beyond?

 The deepest snowpack here is almost 16 FEET!
 Wow.